-The total amount that can be injected without deterioration in separation performance depends on the total column length.
-And the amount is calculated from the product of injection volume and the sample concentration.
+The total amount that can be injected without deterioration in separation performance depends on the total column length and is calculated from the product of injection volume and the sample concentration.
 A modern approach is to keep the injection volume small to minimize dispersion caused by the loop itself.
-If required to improve detection, vary the injected mass.
-The information provided in Table 6 is for guidance only.
+If required, to improve detection, vary the injected mass.
+The information in Table 7 is for guidance only.
 Large pressure surges related to the injection must be avoided.
-It may be that for viscous solvents, viscous samples (typically very high molecular weights), and smaller particle size GPC/SEC packings, that steps must be taken to reduce the pressure surge.
-These include but are not restricted to using lower concentrations, larger injection volumes, lower flow rates, and increasing column temperature.
+It may be that for viscous solvents, viscous samples (typically very high molecular weights) and smaller particle size GPC/SEC packings that steps must be taken to reduce the pressure surge.
+These steps include but are not restricted to, using lower concentrations, larger injection volumes, lower flow rates, and increasing column temperature.

-Table 6.
+Table 7.
 Sample quantity recommendations for optimal GPC/SEC separation performance.

-Sample, Molecular Weight Concentration (g/L) Flow Rate Injection Volume (μL) Column Set Column Dimensions mm (L × ID) 300 x 8.0 300 x 20 Plate Count 1 Optimum 20 50 Narrow Stds. < 1 M Da 1 Optimum 20 <1,000 Narrow Stds. > 1 M < 3 M Da < 0.5 Optimum 20 <1,000 Narrow Stds. > 3 M Da < 0.5 50% optimum 20 <1,000 Broad Stds., Samples < 1 M Da 1 to 3 Optimum 50 <1,000 Broad Stds., Samples > 1 M Da <1 50% optimum 50 <1,000
+Sample, Molecular Weight Concentration (g/L) Flow Rate Injection Volume (μL) Column Set

+Column Dimensions mm (L × ID)

+250 × 4.6 300 × 8.0

+Plate Count 1 Optimum 5 20

+Narrow Stds. < 1 M Da 1 Optimum 5 20

+Narrow Stds. > 1 M < 3 M Da <0.5 Optimum 5 20

+Narrow Stds. > 3 M Da <0.5 50% optimum 5 20

+Broad Stds., Samples < 1 M Da 1 to 3 Optimum 10 50

+Broad Stds., Samples > 1 M Da <1 50% optimum 10 50

-Always ensure that samples are completely dissolved before injecting into the GPC/ SEC system.
+Always ensure that samples are completely dissolved before injecting on the GPC/SEC system.
 High molecular weight materials require several hours for complete dissolution and are best left overnight before injection.